PrajjwalSule21/Glassdoor-Comapies-Scraper/README.md

 Before running the project, make sure you have the following installed:

 -	 Python (version 3.6 or higher)
+-    Create and update vitual environment
 -	`requests` library
 -	`BeautifulSoup` library
 -	`pandas` library

+# Create Virtual Environment

+- Windows
+`python -m venv .venv`

+- Linux
+`python3 -m venv .venv`

+# Activate that Environment

+- Windows
+`source .venv/Scripts/activate`

+- Linux
+`source .venv/bin/activate`

 # Installation
 1. Clone this repository to your local machine or download the ZIP file.
 2. Install the required libraries by running the following command:
-`pip install requests beautifulsoup4 pandas`
+`pip install -r requirements.txt`

 # Usage
-1. Open the glassdoor_companies_scraper.py file.
+1. Open the app.py file.
-2. Modify the min_page_no and max_page_no variables according to the range of pages you want to scrape.
+2. Modify the `min_page_no` and `max_page_no` variables according to the range of pages you want to scrape.
 By default, the script scrapes from page 1 to page 70.
 3. Run the script using the following command:
-`python glassdoor_companies_scraper.py`
+`python app.py`
 4. The script will scrape the company information from Glassdoor and save each page's data as a separate CSV file in the Companies-csv-files directory.
-5. After scraping all the pages, the script will merge all the CSV files into a single file named CompaniesFinal.csv.
+5. After scraping all the pages, the script will merge all the CSV files into a single file named `CompaniesFinal.csv`.

 # Credits
 This project was developed by Prajjwal Sule.